Nafsan language: Bound Object pronoun

 There are two separate types of object suffix, can be distinguished by the roles they encoded and the host they attached to.
 One type is for direct objects, the direct object suffixes attached to the object of the predicator to encode it.
 The other type is for oblique objects, the oblique object suffixes encode typically the location and the case of semi-transitive verbs.
 Based on the semantics of the semi-transitive verbs in the oblique case, the oblique object suffixes apply to movement to, at, or from a location.
 There are list of distinctive bound suffix being used in two types of object in table.2.

 Direct object

 Object suffixes encode the object of derived transitive verbs, ambitransitive verbs, ditransitive verbs and of the preposition -ki.
 To reference an object in Nafsan can be either by an object suffix or a lexical NP.
-Therefore, object suffix cannot appeared in the Verb Complex while there is a referential lexical NP for object indication.
+Therefore, object suffix cannot appear in the Verb Complex while there is a referential lexical NP for object indication.